 After graduating from law school, Nakano realized that a workers’ compensation practice would afford her exactly the kind of career opportunity she was looking for.
 She joined Boxer & Gerson a short time later.

 “I love doing workers’ compensation, because I feel I’m representing those truly in need,” she says.

-A lifelong Bay Area resident who was educated in Oakland elementary and secondary schools, Nakano obtained her undergraduate degree with a double major in feminist studies and Asian American studies from UC Santa Barbara.
-She returned to the Bay Area to earn her law degree at the University of San Francisco.
+Nakano is a lifelong Bay Area resident who was educated in Oakland schools.
+She obtained her undergraduate degree with a double major in feminist studies and Asian American studies from UC Santa Barbara.
+Following college, she moved to Washington D.C. to work for a civil rights non-profit organization, advocating for under-represented populations.
+She later returned to the Bay Area to earn her law degree at the University of San Francisco.